maus-/vagrant-metasploit/README.md

 Vagrant-Metasploit
 ==================
-Vagrant Box that will deploy a bare ubuntu box (vmware or virtualbox) and install MSF on top.
+Vagrant Box that will deploy Ubuntu 14.04 Server with Nmap, Veil-Evasion and the Metasploit Framework all from latest sources and updates.

-Written originally for MSF Development purposes.
-But I figured someone might think its usefull.

 ##Contributors

 Maus Stearns
 Michael Carlson (Prandium)
+Alex Levinson